avinashcodelabs/react-shop/README.md

 3. Open integrated terminal
 4. Now, type `npm install` into terminal and hit enter
-5. After the 4th step completed, type `npm start` into terminal and hit enter
+5. After the 4th step completed, type `npm start` into terminal and hit enter 5.1.
+If any sort of issues while running start or install command, issue `npm audit fix --force` to fix the version compatibility
 6. Now, you will the application up and running at http://localhost:3000/
 7. `npm run build`: production build